 “Baltic Protest in the Gorbachev Era: Movement Content and Dynamics,” Global Review of Ethnopolitics, Vol. 3, Nos.
 3–4 (March/June 2004), pp. 23–43.

-SELECTED WORKING & CONFERENCE PAPERS
+SELECTED ACADEMIC CONFERENCE AND WORKING PAPERS

 “Economic Growth and Political Instability,” presented at the Annual Meeting of the American Political Science Association, Washington, DC (September 2010).
 On SSRN.

 “Searching for Sources of Democratic Consolidation,” Political Instability Task Force report (August 2010).
 On SSRN.